PrivTuner with Homomorphic Encryption and LoRA: A P3EFT Scheme for Privacy-Preserving Parameter-Efficient Fine-Tuning of AI Foundation Models: Experiments

-We employ the CKKS scheme to test the number of CPU cycles required for different operations: encryption, addition and multiplication.
+Here, we test the number of CPU cycles required for different operations: encryption, addition, multiplication and rotation.
 It is also worth noting that CKKS is not the only option, and our analysis can be adapted to other FHE mechanisms.
-Specifically, we measure the number of required CPU cycles by obtaining the average running time and computation frequency on a single NVIDIA GeForce RTX 2080 Ti.
+Specifically, we measure the number of required CPU cycles by obtaining the average running time and computation frequency.
 The curve fitting results are shown in Fig. \ref{fig:FHE}(a).
-Next, we discuss the curve fitting of the privacy protection level.
-To more comprehensively measure the security level under different $\lambda$, we run the LWE-estimator under three attacks and give the results in Table \ref{table:security}.
+To fit the privacy protection level, we run the LWE-estimator under three attacks and give the results in Table~\ref{table:security}.
 The minimum one of three attacks is adopted as the corresponding privacy protection.
-Additionally, Fig.~\ref{fig:FHE}(b) presents the curve fitting performance.
+Fig.~\ref{fig:FHE}(b) presents the curve fitting performance.

 The fitted functions and corresponding constants obtained from the curve fitting are listed in Table \ref{tab:function_fitting}.